 Knowing Your Preferred Taste

-Different types of coffee beans, Arabica, Robusta, Liberica, and Excelsa, all have different flavor profiles and work best with different brewing methods.
-Each type of coffee bean can produce a wide array of flavors depending on its processing and roasting, so use this advice as a guideline rather than a set of hard-and-fast rules.
+Different types of coffee beans, Arabica, Robusta, Liberica, and Excelsa, all have different flavour profiles and work best with different brewing methods.
+Each type of coffee bean can produce a wide array of flavours depending on its processing and roasting, so use this advice as a guideline rather than a set of hard-and-fast rules.